bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 const cloudySpans = document.querySelectorAll("span.cloudy");
 ```
 While `getElementById` allows us to reference a single element,
-`querySelectorAll` references all elements with the class name “cloudy” as a
+`querySelectorAll` references all elements with the class name "cloudy" as a
 static `NodeList` (_static_ meaning that any changes in the DOM do not affect
 the content of the collection).
 Note that a NodeList is different from an array,
 but it is possible to iterate over a NodeList as with an array using